EricJ19/stock-geometizer/DEVELOPMENT.md

         interact with this project.
         - To make the README.md more visually informative and appealing I looked up Piazza and other websites on how to add images and gifs.
 This was important as it complimented the data visualization nature of the project.
+    - Built tests for the Geometry functions that determined color and edge number.
+        - Expected values were calculated manually and compared to actual results.